-Nursing services may include periodic assessment of the recipient's medical condition when the condition requires a skilled nurse to identify and evaluate the need for medical intervention or to monitor and/or modify the medical treatment services provided by non-professional care providers.
+Nursing services may include periodic assessment of the beneficiary's medical condition when the condition requires a skilled nurse to identify and evaluate the need for medical intervention or to monitor and/or modify the medical treatment services provided by non-professional care providers.

-Nursing services may also include regular, ongoing monitoring of a recipient's fragile or complex medical condition as well as the monitoring of a recipient with a history of noncompliance with medication or other medical treatment needs.
+Nursing services may also include regular, ongoing monitoring of a beneficiary's fragile or complex medical condition as well as the monitoring of a beneficiary with a history of noncompliance with medication or other medical treatment needs.

-Nursing services may also be used to assess a recipient's need for assistive devices or home modifications, training the recipient and family members in the use of the purchased devices, and training of DSWs in tasks necessary to carry out the POC.
+Nursing services may also be used to assess a beneficiary's need for assistive devices or home modifications, training the beneficiary and family members in the use of the purchased devices, and training of DSWs in tasks necessary to carry out the POC.

-All services must be based on a verified need of the recipient and must have a direct or remedial benefit to the recipient with specific goals and outcomes.
+All services must be based on a verified need of the beneficiary and must have a direct or remedial benefit to the beneficiary with specific goals and outcomes.

-Nursing care shall not be provided when the recipient is an inpatient at a hospital or in a nursing facility.
+Nursing care shall not be provided when the beneficiary is an inpatient at a hospital or in a nursing facility.
 Assessments are allowed.
-(See Appendix F for a list of Concurrent Services.)
+(See Appendix F for a list of concurrent services).

-Services must be approved by the OAAS Regional Office or its designee and be prior authorized.
+Services must be approved by the OAAS Regional office or its designee and be prior authorized.

-Services must be based on a verified need of the recipient.
+Services must be based on a verified need of the beneficiary.

-Services must have a direct or remedial benefit to the recipient with specific goals and outcomes.
+Services must have a direct or remedial benefit to the beneficiary with specific goals and outcomes.

-Where applicable, recipients must use Medicare or other available payers first.
-The recipient's preference for a certain staff or agencies is not grounds for declining another payer in order to access waiver services.
+Where applicable, beneficiaries must use Medicare or other available payers first.
+The beneficiary's preference for a certain staff or agencies is not grounds for declining another payer in order to access waiver services.